guptachhotelal/AngularMaven/README.md

-# DataTable Server-Side with Spring Boot
+# Angular Maven Project

-A simple DataTable with Server-Side processing using Spring Boot
+A simple Angular and Maven Project

 ## Table of Contents